arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 The PLC IDE manages the library add-on and usage differently.
 To add the desired library, go to **Resources** tab and click the **Libraries** listed under the **Sketch**.

 With the 'Sketch Libraries' window opened up, click the **Add** option and fill out the library name.
 You will have to fill in the needed version of the added library as well.
-It is possible to find these information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to local libraries directory and obtain meta-data from 'library.properties', if you have the released library file locally.
+It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to the local libraries directory and obtaining meta-data from 'library.properties' if you have the released library file locally.

-For example, if you want to add 1.0.8 version of the 'ArduinoModbus' library, respective information must be introduced to its fields accordingly.
+For example, if you want to add the 1.0.8 version of the 'ArduinoModbus' library, respective information must be introduced to its fields accordingly.

 ![Sketch Libraries window with ArduinoModbus library added](assets/plcide-sketch-libraries-added.png)